Trump's social media company to start trading on the Nasdaq on Tuesday

 Former president Donald Trump is set to own most of the combined company — or nearly 79 million shares.
 Multiply that by Digital World’s closing stock price Friday of $36.94, and the total value of his stake could be nearly $3 billion.

+Trump won’t be able to cash out his stake in the Palm Beach, Florida-based company immediately, unless the company’s board makes changes to a “lock-up” provision that prevents company insiders from selling newly issued shares for six months.

+The former president was in New York Monday attending a hearing on his criminal hush money case.
+Elsewhere, a New York appeals court reduced his $454 million civil fraud judgment to $175 million if he puts up that amount within 10 days.

+Truth Social launched in February 2022, one year after Trump was banned from major social platforms including Facebook and X, formerly Twitter, following the Jan.
+6 insurrection at the U.S. Capitol.
+He’s since been reinstated to both but has stuck with Truth Social.
 Trump has promoted Truth Social on the platform itself — on Friday he posted “I love Truth Social.”

-Trump won’t be able to cash out the deal’s windfall immediately, unless the company’s board makes changes to a “lock-up” provision that prevents company insiders from selling newly issued shares for six months.

 The common stock of Trump Media & Technology Group will trade under the ticker symbol “DJT.”